Eau Gallie, Florida: History

-Eau Gallie developed as a small coastal town along the Indian River on the Florida East Coast.
-Brevard County, home of Eau Gallie, was named after the State Comptroller, Theodore Washington Brevard in 1855.

 In 1859, the U.S. Army sent John Caroll Houston IV to conduct a Seminole Indian census.
 Arriving in the Indian River area, Houston fell in love with its beauty.
 Houston named the area Arlington, for a community near Jacksonville where he had once lived.
 He took a leave of absence and applied for a soldier's land grant.
 Houston traveled to the area of Eau Gallie with his sons and 10 enslaved Africans.
 His wife joined him a year later when he had completed clearing land and building their cabin with their slaves.

 The area changed little during the Civil War.
 Former lieutenant governor, William Henry Gleason founded Eau Gallie in 1869 as he made his way to Arlington from Miami.
 Gleason acquired land consisting of the entire area from the Indian River Lagoon to Lake Washington (about thirty square miles).

 Eau Gallie is commonly said to mean "rocky water", since coquina rocks were found in the area.
 While eau means "water" in French, gallie is not a French word and may be derived from galet ("pebble" in French).
 Some attribute it a Chippewa word; however, Chippewa speakers lived along the northern border of the United States and Canada.

 A US post office was established in 1871.

 The Kentucky Military Institute wintered in Eau Gallie from 1907 to 1921.

 In 1920, the population had increased to about 500 people, nearly the same as adjacent Melbourne.

-In 1926, ten white men lynched a black man for allegedly raping a white woman.
+In 1926, ten white men lynched a black man named James Clark for allegedly raping a white woman.
 This was the last person lynched in the county.
 The perpetrators were never brought to justice.

 For entertainment, the town had a "speedway" for stock car races west of Wickham Road from 1957 to about 1971.

 The site of the now-abandoned speedway was later redeveloped to make way for Wickham Business Park.